brakmic/BiB/README.md

 `npm run start:server`

 Because the server-side scripts are written in TypeScript too you'll need a Node version called [ts-node](https://www.npmjs.com/package/ts-node) that understands this JavaScript dialect.
-**ts-node** gets installed with the initial install from above but if you experience any problems with compiling TypeScript files, please, check if you maybe have different versions of your globa/local packages.
+**ts-node** gets automatically installed as described above but if you experience any problems with compiling TypeScript files, please, check if you maybe have different versions of your globa/local packages.
 The same applies to your TypeScript and WebPack versions.

 The server-side scripts run with HapiJS on port 10000.
 By default there are no additional security measures, like SSL, applied as this application is intended to run